Cleberw3b/btfs-interface/README.md

 ### BTFS interface

-To configure yout BTFS node see [here](https://github.com/TRON-US/go-btfs)
+To configure your BTFS node see [here](https://github.com/TRON-US/go-btfs)

 There is also a configBTFS.sh script that show how execute BTFS configuration